almosttrivial/almosttrivial.github.io/_posts/2014-08-14-SolvabilityOfLieAlgebras.md

 This is called the \\(\textbf{Levi decomposition}\\) of \\(\mathfrak{g}\\), and \\(\mathfrak{s}\\) is called a \\(\textbf{Levi factor}\\).
 For those unfamiliar with Lie theory or perhaps this notation, the direct sum of Lie algebras can always be made into a Lie algebra, but decomposing a particular Lie algebra into a direct sum of such is not necessarily possible.
 Namely, in order to decompose a Lie algebra, the factors must actually be ideals of the initial Lie algebra, not just subalgebras.
 This is similar to in ring theory and group theory where one can decompose rings and groups into ideals and normal subgroups, respectively.
 I think I might write about this in a future blog post since the reason for this is nicely presented categorically.

-For now, you might be wondering, well if this isn't a direct sum of ideals, what kind of decomposition is this?
+You might be wondering, well if this isn't a direct sum of ideals, what kind of decomposition is this?
 Well, the above decomposition is a semi-direct sum.
 For a discussion on semi-direct products and a proof on the Levi decomposition, see here.
 As for the rest of this blog post, I am about done.
 Taking the Levi decomposition for granted, it follows that to understand any finite dimensional Lie algebra, one can proceed to understand all solvable and semisimple Lie algebras.
 The latter will constitute a bulk of future blog posts, while the former is actually a very hard problem!
 Solvable Lie algebras behave poorly and get very complicated as you go up in dimensions.
 To my knowledge, the classification of solvable Lie algebras is only up to dimension 7 (REFERENCE).
 There are definitely some families and particular dimensions that one can make specific arguments for, but nothing as unifying as what is done for semisimple Lie algebras.
 Weird, right?